CutaneousBioinf/Loopsim/README.md

 ## Input Files Format

-The Loopsim pipeline requires three types of files:
+The Loopsim pipeline requires three types of files as described below.

-1. **Loop file:**
-      -
+- **Type Name:** Chromatin loop file
+  - Purpose: Store chromatin loop (Hi-C) data
+  - Format: Delimiter-separated values file.
+Each row is 6 columns.

+    Columns (from left to right) are as follows:

 ## Basic Usage